 - History and visit the Parc de Bercy in Paris

-- Curiosities around the Parc de Bercy in Paris
+- Discover the surroundings of Parc de Bercy in Paris

 - Shared shuttle transfer to the Parc de Bercy in Paris